 Autumn is my favourite season!
 I love the spooky vibes, excitement for Halloween (my birthday!), and the colours of the changing leaves.
-Here are 5 things to do this Autumn.
+Today I’m sharing my love for the season with 5 things to do in Autumn.

 Go for a walk around a cemetery

 I recently explored Tower Hamlets Cemetery Park, it’s so beautiful in the Autumn!

 Crunchy leaves, a refreshing breeze, and overgrown nature?
 Yes, please.